-Postoperative care begins in the recovery room and continues throughout the recovery period.
-Critical concerns are airway clearance, pain control, mental status, and wound healing.
-Other important concerns are preventing urinary retention, constipation, deep venous thrombosis, and BP variability (high or low).
-For patients with diabetes, plasma glucose levels are monitored closely by fingerstick testing every 1 to 4 h until patients are awake and eating because better glycemic control improves outcome.
+Postoperative care begins at the end of the operation and continues in the recovery room and throughout the hospitalization and outpatient period.
+Critical immediate concerns are airway protection, pain control, mental status, and wound healing.
+Other important concerns are preventing urinary retention, constipation, deep venous thrombosis Deep Venous Thrombosis (DVT) Deep venous thrombosis (DVT) is clotting of blood in a deep vein of an extremity (usually calf or thigh) or the pelvis.
+DVT is the primary cause of pulmonary embolism.
+DVT results from conditions... read more (DVT), and blood pressure variability (high or low).
+For patients with diabetes, blood glucose levels are monitored closely by fingerstick testing every 1 to 4 hours until patients are awake and eating, because better glycemic control improves outcomes.

 Most patients are extubated before leaving the operating room and soon become able to clear secretions from their airway.
-Patients should not leave the recovery room until they can clear and protect their airway (unless they are going to an ICU).
-After intubation, patients with normal lungs and trachea may have a mild cough for 24 h after extubation; for smokers and patients with a history of bronchitis, postextubation coughing lasts longer.
+Patients should not leave the recovery room until they can clear and protect their airway (unless they are going to an intensive care unit [ICU]).
+After intubation, patients with normal lungs and trachea may have a mild cough for 24 hours after extubation; for smokers and patients with a history of bronchitis, postextubation coughing lasts longer.
 Most patients who have been intubated, especially smokers and patients with a lung disorder, benefit from an incentive inspirometer.

-Postoperative dyspnea may be caused by pain secondary to chest or abdominal incisions (nonhypoxic dyspnea) or by hypoxemia (hypoxic dyspnea—see also Oxygen Desaturation).
-Hypoxemia secondary to pulmonary dysfunction is usually accompanied by dyspnea, tachypnea, or both; however, oversedation may cause hypoxemia but blunt dyspnea, tachypnea, or both.
+Postoperative dyspnea may be caused by pain secondary to chest or abdominal incisions (nonhypoxic dyspnea) or by hypoxemia (hypoxic dyspnea—see also Oxygen Desaturation Oxygen Desaturation Patients without respiratory disorders who are in the intensive care unit (ICU)—and other patients—may develop hypoxia (oxygen saturation < 90%) during a hospital stay.
+Hypoxia in patients... read more ).
+Hypoxemia secondary to pulmonary dysfunction is usually accompanied by dyspnea, tachypnea, or both; however, oversedation may cause hypoxemia but can blunt dyspnea, tachypnea, or both.
 Thus, sedated patients should be monitored with pulse oximetry or capnometry.
 Hypoxic dyspnea may result from atelectasis or, especially in patients with a history of heart failure or chronic kidney disease, fluid overload.
-Whether dyspnea is hypoxic or nonhypoxic must be determined by pulse oximetry and sometimes ABGs; chest x-ray can help differentiate fluid overload from atelectasis.
+Whether dyspnea is hypoxic or nonhypoxic must be determined by pulse oximetry and sometimes arterial blood gas; chest x-ray can help differentiate fluid overload from atelectasis.

 Hypoxic dyspnea is treated with oxygen.
 Nonhypoxic dyspnea may be treated with anxiolytics or analgesics.

 All patients are briefly confused when they come out of anesthesia.
-The elderly, especially those with dementia, are at risk of postoperative delirium, which can delay discharge and increase risk of death.
+Older patients, especially those with dementia, are at risk of postoperative delirium, which can delay discharge and increase risk of death.
 Risk of delirium is high when anticholinergics are used.
 These drugs are sometimes used before or during surgery to decrease upper airway secretions, but they should be avoided whenever possible.
-Opioids, given postoperatively, may also cause delirium, as can high doses of H 2 blockers.
-The mental status of elderly patients should be assessed frequently during the postoperative period.
+Opioids, given postoperatively, may also cause delirium, as can high doses of H2 blockers.
+The mental status of older patients should be assessed frequently during the postoperative period.
 If delirium occurs, oxygenation should be assessed, and all nonessential drugs should be stopped.
 Patients should be mobilized as they are able, and any electrolyte or fluid imbalances should be corrected.

-The surgeon must individualize care of each wound, but the sterile dressing placed in the operating room is generally left intact for 24 h unless signs of infection (eg, increasing pain, erythema, drainage) develop.
-After 24 h, the site should be checked twice/day, if possible, for signs of infection.
+The surgeon must individualize care of each wound, but the sterile dressing placed in the operating room is generally left intact for 24 to 48 hours unless signs of infection (eg, increasing pain, erythema, drainage) develop.
+After the operative dressing is removed, the site should be checked twice daily for signs of infection.
 If they occur, wound exploration and drainage of abscesses, systemic antibiotics, or both may be required.
 Topical antibiotics are usually not helpful.
 A drain tube, if present, must be monitored for quantity and quality of the fluid collected.
+However, drain tubes should be removed as soon as possible, because they can serve as a nidus for infection and may not manifest signs of adverse effects such as bleeding or anastomotic leak.
 Sutures, skin staples, and other closures are usually left in place 7 days or longer depending on the site and the patient.
 Face and neck wounds may be superficially healed in 3 days; wounds on the lower extremities may take weeks to heal to a similar degree.

 Risk of DVT after surgery is small, but because consequences can be severe and risk is still higher than that in the general population, prophylaxis is often warranted.
-Surgery itself increases coagulability and often requires prolonged immobility, another risk factor for DVT (see Pulmonary Embolism (PE) and see Peripheral Venous Disorders).
-Prophylaxis for DVT usually begins in the operating room ( see Table: Risk of Deep Venous Thrombosis and Pulmonary Embolism in Surgical Patients).
+Surgery itself increases coagulability and often requires prolonged immobility, which is another risk factor for DVT (see Pulmonary Embolism Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
+Risk factors for pulmonary embolism are... read more and Deep Venous Thrombosis Deep Venous Thrombosis (DVT) Deep venous thrombosis (DVT) is clotting of blood in a deep vein of an extremity (usually calf or thigh) or the pelvis.
+DVT is the primary cause of pulmonary embolism.
+DVT results from conditions... read more ).
+Prophylaxis for DVT usually begins in the operating room or earlier ( see Table: Risk of Deep Venous Thrombosis and Pulmonary Embolism in Surgical Patients Risk of Deep Venous Thrombosis and Pulmonary Embolism in Surgical Patients ).
 Alternatively, heparin may be started shortly after surgery, when risk of bleeding has decreased.
-Patients should begin moving their limbs as soon as it is safe for them to do so.
+Patients should ambulate or undergo physical therapy Physical Therapy (PT) Physical therapy aims to improve joint and muscle function (eg, range of motion, strength) and thus improve the patient’s ability to stand, balance, walk, and climb stairs.
+For example, physical... read more to facilitate mobilization as soon as it is safe to do so.